-It is evident that tooth with reduced bone support has compromised occlusal force transition to the jaws, and the further damage the residual periodontal tissues may occur [3].
+It is evident that tooth with reduced bone support has compromised occlusal force transition to the jaws [3], and the further damage the residual periodontal tissues may occur.
 In cases of horizontal or vertical bone loss different stress distribution may be expected.
 However, what is the outcome of these differences and how much do they affect the tooth?
-Would the increased stress level further harm the remaining periodontal tissues?
+Would the level of stress reach the values which could further harm remaining periodontal tissues?
 How high is the level of stress in the affected supporting tissues if the tooth does not have clinically evident pathological mobility?
 There is not enough scientific evidence which could give the answers to these questions.

-Several regenerative procedures aiming at repairing the lost periodontal tissues, including the alveolar bone, periodontal ligament (PDL), and root cementum are in daily practice [4].
+Several regenerative procedures aiming at repairing lost periodontal tissues, including alveolar bone, periodontal ligament (PDL), and root cementum are in daily practice [4].
 Although therapy of periodontitis aims to eliminate the periodontal pockets as the main collector of subgingival deposits and microorganisms, we are questioning the influence of the regenerative periodontal therapy on biomechanical behavior of affected dento-alveolar complex.
 Literature survey demonstrated that the biomechanical aspect of differences between horizontal and vertical bone loss cases has not been analyzed and fully understood so far.
 Furthermore, benefit in biomechanical behavior after surgical regenerative treatment has not been analyzed.
-Moreover, it has already been pointed out that clinically evident tooth mobility negatively
+Moreover, it has already been pointed out that clinically evident tooth mobility negatively influences the outcome of the regenerative therapy [4].
+However, is it also important to analyze the biomechanical behavior of teeth and related structures in periodontally affected sites without measurable tooth mobility?